top of page

 Our main focus is providing research opportunities to driven high school students from around the world.
 With support from professors, a grants team, a publishing assistance unit, and more, our fellows are put on a path of success to achieve their research goals.
 Research projects range from traditional academic papers to full-length documentaries; accounting for the vast expertise and interests of our fellows.

-Select Highlighted Projects
+Highlighted Projects from Alumni

 Tyler